 - (a) Normal operation.
 Interface is operating normally, with LPS asserted, PCLK active, status and packet data reception and transmission via the CTL and D lines, and request activity via the LREQ line.
 In the above diagram, the LPS signal is shown as a nonpulsed level signal.
 However, it is permissible to use a pulsed signal for LPS in a direct connection between the PHY and LLC; a pulsed signal is required when using an isolation barrier. - (b) LPS deasserted.
-The LLC deasserts the LPS signal and, within 1.0 μs, terminates any request or interface bus activity, places its CTL and D outputs into a high-impedance state, and drives its LREQ output low. - (c) Interface reset.
-After T{LPS_RESET} time, the PHY determines that LPS is inactive, terminates any interface bus activity, and drives its CTL and D outputs low.
+The LLC deasserts the LPS signal and, within 1 μs, terminates any request or interface bus activity, places its CTL and D outputs into a high-impedance state, and drives its LREQ output low. - (c) Interface reset.
+After t{LPS_RESET} time, the PHY determines that LPS is inactive, terminates any interface bus activity, and drives its CTL and D outputs low.
 The PHY-LLC interface is now in the reset state. - (d) Interface restored.
-After the minimum T{RESTORE} time, the LLC may again assert LPS active.
-When LPS is asserted, the interface is initialized as described below.
+After the minimum $t{\mbox{\scriptsize RESTORE}}$ time, the LLC can again assert LPS active.
+When LPS is asserted, the interface is initialized as described in the following paragraphs.

 If the LLC continues to keep the LPS signal deasserted, it then requests that the interface be disabled.
-The PHY disables the interface when it observes that LPS has been deasserted for T{LPS_DISABLE}.
-When the interface is disabled, the PHY sets its CTL and D outputs as stated above for interface reset, but also stops PCLK activity.
-The interface is also placed into the disabled condition upon a hardware reset of the PHY.
-Figure 18 shows the timing for the interface disable.
+The PHY disables the interface when it observes that LPS has been deasserted for $t{LPS_DISABLE}$.
+When the interface is disabled, the PHY sets its CTL and D outputs as previously stated for interface reset, but also stops PCLK activity.
+The interface is also placed into the disabled condition on a hardware reset of the PHY.
+Figure 20 shows the timing for the interface disable.